How to Change the Narrative In Your Workplace

 - Know your data and use it to make change

-- Encourage your company to participate in the 'Women in the Workplace' study
+- Encourage your company to review and participate in the 'Women in the Workplace' study

 - Be a change agent within your company by becoming a mentor, a sponsor, an ally

-- Begin the work of being more conscious of others
+- Begin the work of being more intentional and conscious of others

 - Sign up to be a SEMI Mentor and foster the next generation of innovators